 Aerate: Grass needs to breathe to be healthy, so get air and water down into the rootzone even on a compacted lawn with an ordinary garden fork.
 Sink the prongs to half their length every 10cm and wiggle gently to make holes for excess water to drain away.

 Top dress: Kick-start your lawn into growth by mixing three parts topsoil, two parts compost and one part sand for drainage.
 Spread a thin layer over the whole lawn.
 In a week or two it'll greened up beautifully, ready for the summer ahead.

-Now well into June and the foliage has really accelerated its growth, a combination of rain, sun and warmth all coming together at the same time, it appears the garden grows overnight threatning to overtake the rest of the garden, especially weeds.
+Now well into June and the foliage has really accelerated its growth, a combination of rain, sun and warmth all coming together at the same time, it appears the garden grows overnight threatening to overtake the rest of the garden, especially natures flowers.

 By now after having given your lawn some T.L.C your lawn will be verdant and lush and you will need to mow regularly, perhaps twice a week in the height of the growing season.

 As the summer season progresses general maintenance is needed, from lawn maintenance:

 This is similar to the preparation used in the spring time.